Data Definition Language (DDL) statements

 2. Use SEARCH indexes when:

-• Creating too many indexes can slow down write operations and increase query latency
+• Creating too many indexes can slow down write operations, and may increase query latency.

 Removes an index from a table.

-• <table_name>: The name of the table containing the index
+The name of the table containing the index.

 DROP INDEX idx_log_id ON logs;